rsurve3/Trends-in-Common-Male-Names-using-Gephi/README.md

 I found this data from the SSN website.
 However, I extracted the same data from Wikipedia website as there it was in a tabular form.
 Here is the link for the dataset - https://en.wikipedia.org/wiki/List_of_most_popular_given_names_by_state_in_the_United_States

+**Dataset - 2015**
+After doing analysis on 2020 Dataset, I decided to go with the year 2015.
+I believed these 5 years of difference between two data points would be sufficient for this study as changes in preference to name their child seemed to grow exponentially during this period.
+Just like 2020, I have used the top 5 most common names for my Gephi social network.
+However, I have also interacted with the rest of the names to come to my conclusion.
+To avoid confusion and data discrepancy, I have only used one name in cases where two or more names were ranked the same in a certain state.
+The name was picked at random.
+Here is the link for the original 2015 dataset - https://en.wikipedia.org/wiki/List_of_most_popular_given_names_by_state_in_the_United_States

 **Observations about Data**
 I have created two Gephi social networks for the year 2015 and 2020.